maciej-trebacz/ff7-ultima/README.md

   - indicate whether you can breed a chocobo
 * RNG info (seed, joker, animation index, etc.)
 * Battle log (display a log of attacks, status changes, etc.)
-* Remember last used hacks
-* Auto-apply hacks on game start

 ## Acknowledgements